 - your specific financial aid awards, and

 - the total amount of your potential borrowing which will be eligible for loan repayment assistance under the Law School’s Low Income Protection Plan.

-After reviewing your specific award information in “My HLS Financial Aid, please read through the following frequently asked questions about HLS Financial Aid Awards.
+After reviewing your specific award information in the SFS Self-Service Portal, please read through the following frequently asked questions about HLS Financial Aid Awards.
 If after reading through this section you still have general award questions, or if you would like to discuss the specifics of how your particular award was determined, please contact your Financial Aid Officer within Student Financial Services.

-- If your last name begins with the letters A-K, your financial aid officer is Susan Chin.
+- If your last name begins with the letters A-B, your financial aid officer is Denise Ryan

-- If your last name begins with the letters L-Z, your financial aid officer is Michelle Woods.
+- If your last name begins with the letters N-Z, your financial aid officer is Michelle Woods

-- You can also reach Susan or Michelle by phone at (617) 495-4606 or set up an appointment to come speak with them in person.
+- You can reach the financial aid officers by phone at (617) 495-4606 or set up an appointment to come speak with them in person.